syakirzahari/sample-crud-project-syakirzahari/ReadMe.md

 2. Build using latest React Native Expo and JSX as programming language.
 3. To-do later:

-i.
-To extend this sample using Redux State Management ii.
-Integrate with ReSTFUL API endpoint using Axios iii.
-Add some authentication method to access the app
+- To extend this sample using Redux State Management
+- Integrate with ReSTFUL API endpoint using Axios
+- Add some authentication method to access the app